ICAERUS-EU/UC3_Livestock_Monitoring/application/sheep_counting/README.md

 ##  🌍 Overview

-This Jupyter Notebook provides a practical solution for counting sheep in video footage using advanced object detection and tracking technologies.
-Inspired by the techniques and resources from the `supervision` GitHub repository, the notebook outlines a step-by-step approach to load a pre-trained model for object detection and then track and count sheep as they pass a virtual line using ByteTrack.
-The notebook is an application of the tutorial [Count Objects Crossing the Line](https://supervision.roboflow.com/develop/notebooks/count-objects-crossing-the-line/) from Supervision.
+These Jupyter Notebooks provides a practical solution for counting sheep in video footage using advanced object detection and tracking technologies.
+Inspired by the techniques and resources from the Supervision GitHub repository, the notebook outlines a step-by-step approach to load a pre-trained model for object detection and then track and count sheep as they pass a virtual line or a polygon zone using ByteTrack.
+The `count_sheep_line` notebook is an application of the tutorial [Count Objects Crossing the Line](https://supervision.roboflow.com/develop/notebooks/count-objects-crossing-the-line/) from Supervision.
+The `count_sheep_polygon` notebook is an application of the tutorial [How To Analyze Occupancy](https://supervision.roboflow.com/develop/notebooks/occupancy_analytics/#install-relevant-packages) from Supervision.

 The primary objectives of this notebook are: